Autumn Deals & Coupon Codes for 2023

 How To Solve Freezer Temperature Problems

-So is the unit plugged in?
-While that may seem simple, it is not uncommon when a unit is being moved for cleaning, for example, that the unit is unplugged and then not plugged back in.
+So, is the unit plugged in?
+While that may seem simple, it is not uncommon when a unit is being moved for cleaning, for example, that it is unplugged and not plugged back in.

-Take a look at your evaporator coils on the back of the freezer and make sure there is no dust or debris there.
-Make sure that all of the fans we mentioned can turn properly with nothing getting in their way.
+Look at your evaporator coils on the back of the freezer and ensure there is no dust or debris there.
+Ensure that all the fans we mentioned can turn properly with nothing getting in their way.

-If you suspect that any of the motors for the fans are faulty, or that your compressor has failed, this is in fact, something you can repair on your own.
+If you suspect that any of the motors for the fans are faulty or that your compressor has failed, this is something you can repair on your own.
 These parts can easily be found online or at any appliance store.

 While you can do this on your own, be forewarned that this is a somewhat complicated job that is usually best left to professionals.
 We feel confident in saying that the pros here at FIX Appliances CA can do this job much more quickly than the average homeowner, and the job will be done right the first time.

 All the electronic parts of your freezer are probably the least likely to fail, yet they can be the most challenging to repair.
-Go through the steps we outlined above to make sure none of those things are the problem and if they are not, your electronics may be the culprit.
+Go through the steps we outlined above to ensure none of those things are the problem; if they are not, your electronics may be the culprit.

-Just as with mechanical parts, the electronic parts can easily be found online or at an appliance store.
+Electronic parts can easily be found online or at an appliance store like mechanical parts.
 Unlike the mechanical parts, the electronic parts can be difficult to install and configure correctly.

-As you can see trying to help a home freezer that is not freezing can be a complicated issue.
+As you can see, trying to help a home freezer that is not freezing can be a complicated issue.
 That is why it is so nice to have the qualified professionals here at Fix Appliances CA ready to help.
-We:

 • Have a well-trained and knowledgeable staff of technicians that can tackle any problem